A Rollicking Docket

 Africa, Jamaica, and no one had told me this, and suddenly on the fly, I'm trying to do accents.

-I could have used a heads up in Cockney slang.
+I could have used a edge up in Cockney slang.

 Because of course, Josie is absolutely correct.